mahozad/theme-switch/README.md

     <script src="https://cdn.jsdelivr.net/npm/@mahozad/theme-switch@0.9.2"></script>
     ```

-### Styling the element
+## Style the element

 A custom element is no different from HTML built-in elements.
-Use and style it however you want just like you would use and style a regular element (e.g. a `div`).
+Use and style it however you want just like you would use and style a regular element (e.g. a `div`):

 ```css
 theme-switch {